 ‘The concept of testamentary freedom is only tempered by the Inheritance (Provision for Family and Dependants) Act 1975.
 This legislation was introduced to tackle the most obvious cases unjust hardship arising on the death of an individual, such as when a husband who has all the assets in his sole name fails to make provision for his widow.
 But the Inheritance Act has been extended over the years and is now routinely used by cohabitants and, increasingly, adult children who feel they have not been adequately provided for.’

-We fully expect these trends to continue and anticipate increasing levels of contentious probate and inheritance litigation.
+We fully expect these trends to continue and anticipate increasing levels of inheritance litigation, especially inheritance claims made by children.